gen2davoo/gen2davoo/README.md

 ### Hi there 👋

+Over 7 years’ experience in Information Technology with expertise in Business Intelligence, IT Systems, Data Analysis, Data Migration, Database Administration and Support, Data Visualization, Report building, and Business Information Management Systems.

+Vast Experience in implementing BI/DW model architecture adhering to best industry practice.

-### With 7+ years in Information Technology, I specialize in Business Intelligence, IT Systems, Data Analysis, Migration, Database Admin, and Support.
-Proficient in Microsoft SQL Server BI Stack (SSRS/SSIS/SSAS), T-SQL, and DAX Query language, I excel in analytical operations on OLTP, OLAP databases.
-My expertise extends to BI/DW model architecture implementation, aligning with industry best practices.
-Possessing strong SQL and SSIS skills, I adeptly utilize functions, stored procedures, expressions, and variables.
-My experience encompasses Data Visualization, Report building, and Business Information Management Systems, reflecting a comprehensive skill set in the IT landscape.
+Practical knowledge with the use of Microsoft SQL Server BI Stack (SSRS/SSIS/SSAS) and proficient usage of T-SQL, DAX Query language to perform analytical operations on OLTP, OLAP databases.

+Strong SQL and SSIS skills, with ability to use functions, stored procedures, expression, and variablesData Visualization, Report building, and Business Information Management Systems, reflecting a comprehensive skill set in the IT landscape.

 <!--
 **gen2davoo/gen2davoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.